Logiqx/gps-wizard/docs/gpx/issues/waterspeed.md

 GPX is a clearly defined standard with a public XSD, specifying how to create GPX files that are compatible with any application.
 Waterspeed currently provides four different GPX exports, but this really should not be necessary.

-When the GPX exports from Waterspeed are [validated](https://www.topografix.com/gpx_validation.asp) it is clear that all four all have issues.
+When the GPX exports from Waterspeed are [validated](https://www.topografix.com/gpx_validation.asp) it is clear that all four have issues.
 Different applications are tolerant of different issues in GPX files, but a single GPX-compliant file would be suitable for any application.

 ![img](img/waterspeed.png)